magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 {% endhighlight %}

-**New Synonym Group**
+**New Synonym Group page**

-A corresponding page object in a functional test is `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Page/Adminhtml/SynonymsIndex.xml/Magento/Search/Test/Page/Adminhtml/SynonymsIndex.xml`
+A corresponding page object in a functional test is `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Page/Adminhtml/SynonymsIndex.xml`

 The page with blocks needed for a test flow: